 Choosing a Free Web Hosting Solution

-If you do opt for a free web hosting solution, you can be very sure of facing one or more problems in the future, including, insertion of unsolicited third-party advertising on your site, not able to run certain scripts for video or animation, slow loading speeds or even the termination of the service without any notice.
+According to Apporbit (hosting experts), you do opt for a free web hosting solution, you can be very sure of facing one or more problems in the future, including, insertion of unsolicited third-party advertising on your site, not able to run certain scripts for video or animation, slow loading speeds or even the termination of the service without any notice.
 When a service is provided for free, you have to accept it as it is without any expectation of getting support if the server crashes or if you have any concerns about the performance of the website.
-With a free web hosting service, your options regarding customization or scaling up is fairly limited.
+With a free web hosting service, your options regarding customization or scaling up are fairly limited.
 Even the search engines may not give your website the due importance when ranking it because of its poor loading speed and other performance parameters and this can result in the loss of plenty of revenue-generating opportunities.
 According to the head of the web advertising of a top-flight branding firm, rather than selecting a web hosting plan that is free, it makes more sense to select paid options as per the features you want and gradually move up to the more expensive plans as the business scales up and you require more features, speed, and support.

-The really cheap web hosting plans that cost just a few dollars every month involves the sharing of server space with lots of other businesses that have taken the same route.
+The really cheap web hosting plans that cost just a few dollars every month involve the sharing of server space with lots of other businesses that have taken the same route.
 In an ideal world, when every site is consuming minimal bandwidth, this can be a very economical proposition, however, when one or some of the sites start consuming more bandwidth unexpectedly, it is but natural that the performance of the other sites will get affected due the paucity of adequate bandwidth.
 Also, if the server gets affected by viruses or malicious codes, it can affect your site and bring it crashing down leaving you to face the negative impact of lost sales and a damaged reputation.
 When a server is being shared among multiple websites, some of their peak demand times may coincide and cause a general sluggishness in the loading speed of the web pages and negatively affect the quality of the user experience.
 The maintenance of the server will also not be at your convenient times but may coincide with the time your website experiences the maximum traffic and this can cause chaos with your visitors when they encounter a site that is down.
 With numerous negative outcomes of shared servers, unless your website is really small, it may be better to go in for a dedicated server.
 Startups may like to test out the website on a shared server plan but as soon as it scales up, it should migrate to a dedicated server that will ensure superior uptime and response speed.

 Not Being Specific About the Extent of Technical Support Required